-Trip insurance is something I get so many questions and there seems to be confusion surrounding it.
+Trip insurance is something I get so many questions about and there seems to be much confusion surrounding it.

-Policies are designed to protect consumers by giving them refunds in the event of illness to the traveler or immediate family member, or to provide a refund in the case of company, tour operator, or airline default.
+The general idea is that policies are designed to protect consumers by giving them refunds in the event of illness to the traveler or immediate family member, or to provide a refund in the case of company, tour operator or airline default.

 When do you need it?